EU may impose new Syria sanctions as Assad clings to power

 By Sebastian Moffett and Justyna Pawlak

-NICOSIA/PAPHOS, Cyprus The European Union may impose new sanctions on the Syrian government of President Bashar al-Assad as soon as next month, EU diplomats said on Saturday.
+NICOSIA/PAPHOS, Cyprus, Sept 8 The European Union may impose new sanctions on the Syrian government of President Bashar al-Assad as soon as next month, EU diplomats said on Saturday.

 Belgian Foreign Minister Didier Reynders said his EU counterparts meeting in Cyprus had agreed new sanctions were needed and had tasked Catherine Ashton, the bloc's foreign policy chief, with preparing suggestions for talks next month.